FrancesCoronel/personal-website-v3/_experience/2016-02-05-80-20-software-consulting.md

 > About

-80|20 is a software agency that creates web and mobile applications and provides software consulting solutions for small and mid-sized businesses.
+<p>80|20 is a software agency that creates web and mobile applications and provides software consulting solutions for small and mid-sized businesses.</p>

 [<i class='fa fa-twitter'></i> @madeby8020](http://twitter.com/@madeby8020)
 {: .btn .btn--twitter}